 To determine the forecast of demand for the six-month period, we have used Core Energy's forecast for calendar year 2023 by averaging its forecasts for financial years 2022/23 and 2023/24.
-This average yields a proxy calendar year 2023 forecast.
-The average percentage of demand in the first half of the year was then applied to determine the forecast for the first half of 2023 during the six-month extension period.
+A split was then applied to determine the forecast for the first half of 2023 during the sixmonth extension period.
 This assessment of first half demand was completed separately for both the residential and commercial segments and applied to determine a first half forecast.
-The first half split for residential was 40% whilst the first half split for commercial was 45%.
+The first half residential split of demand was 41% whilst the commercial split was 44%.

-Customer numbers were also determined with reference to the

-Core Energy forecast of customer numbers with a view to creating a proxy 31 March 2023 view.
+Customer numbers were also determined with reference to the Core Energy forecast of customer numbers with a view to creating a proxy 31 March 2022 view.
 This is because, for the purposes of the Post Tax Revenue Model, customer numbers are required to be a forecast at the midpoint of the relevant period.
-Since the sixmonth period is from January to June 2023, 31 March 2023 is the midpoint of the relevant period.
+Since the sixmonth period is from January to June 2023, 31 March 2022 is the midpoint of the relevant period.